 Drainage and stormwater treatment is a significant challenge at Woodend.
 The mansion was built at the top of a hill and yet the basement continues to flood during large storm events.
-All of the stormwater from the mansion roof and the property's paved areas negatively impacts the mansion and our neighbors, in addition to contributing to the pollution entering the county stormwater system and Rock Creek itself.
-As a conservation organization, ANS would like to replace the asphalt parking area to protect the mansion and model best stormwater management practices available today.
+The stormwater flowing off the mansion roof and the property's paved areas negatively impacts the mansion and our neighbors, in addition to contributing to the pollution entering the county stormwater system and Rock Creek itself.
+As a conservation organization, ANS would like to replace the asphalt parking area to protect the mansion and model the best stormwater management practices available today.